-Students enrolling in the Applied Food Studies major with the Italian Cuisine concentration should work with their adviser to select the proper mix of courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
-The basic requirements are as follows:
+Students enrolling in the program name major should work with their advisor to select he proper mix of courses that both meet the graduation requirements of the degree and align with their academic goals and career aspirations.
+Students choose either the Culinary Arts focus or the Baking and Pastry Arts focus.
+The basic requirements follow.